rodekruis/helpful-information/docs/Guide-How_to_set_up_an_instance.md

 - Name needs to be clear, recognizable, trustworthy, easily communicated (digitally and verbally).
 - Separate registration-process.
 - Separate configuration required to use domain-name with hosting-solution(GitHub Pages).
-- Go to Settings, click on Pages, click on Custom Domain and fill in the URL you created.
 - Not free.

 #### **Solution 4**: Custom sub-domain-name